mchlnix/SMB3-Foundry/README.md

 ## How to run

 ### The Easy Way
-You can use the editions in the [Releases](https://github.com/mchlnix/SMB3-Foundry/releases) tab on Github under **Assets**.
+You can use the executables in the [Releases](https://github.com/mchlnix/SMB3-Foundry/releases) tab on Github under **Assets**.
 Those should work out of the box.

 Alternatively you can try the methods below.